Frankfurt Motor Show 2017: Autumn Car Catwalk

 by Sue Baker

-Europe’s biggest motoring fashion show opens in Germany this Saturday and will be on until September 24.
-We’ve been taking a look at what’s worth seeing at the biennial Frankfurt Motor Show.
+Europe’s biggest motoring fashion show opened in Germany this last week and finishes on September 24.
+We’ve been taking a look at highlights from the biennial Frankfurt Motor Show.

 Have motor shows had their day?
 Frankfurt begs the question, because of the number of major car makers who aren’t there at one of the world’s leading car events.
 Ten notable absentees are Peugeot, DS, Volvo, Mitsubishi, Fiat, Alfa Romeo, Chrysler, Jeep, Nissan and Infiniti.

 However, there is plenty of activity from the rest of the motor industry at this 67th Frankfurt Motor Show, with more than 50 motor manufacturers displaying their wares and an official opening by German Chancellor Angela Merkel.

 This is the prestige German car makers’ home territory, so Mercedes, BMW and Audi go a big step further than having lavish stands.
 They each have their own show halls.
 Like Las Vegas casinos, these vast emporiums are easier to enter than to find the way out again.